 Besides an effective formula with the correct doses of raw materials, selecting naturally bile and acid-resistant strains is vital.
 You should also ensure that they are tested for intestinal survivability.
 The chosen strains then undergo fermentation and stabilization.

 A bio-processing lab studies the probiotic strain to check what controllable parameters and nutrients can be optimized for growth.
 A probiotic manufacturer can help you conduct this study.
-Once the unique combination of nutrients and process parameters are established, a large scale production can commence.
+Once the unique combination of nutrients and process parameters is established, large-scale production can commence.

 Step 3: Fermentation

 The raw material for making probiotics can be sourced from across the globe.
 Further, probiotics are specifically manufactured per order to maintain freshness and quality.
 Cultivation of bacteria can take up to 6 weeks.
 You cannot rush the cultivation period while the cultures are grown.
 Many times, specific strain ID numbers are specific to the supplier of the material.
-So, you are dependent on a particular supplier as others can't provide you with the identical strain IDs.
+So, you are dependent on a particular supplier as others can't provide you with identical strain IDs.
 Also, other raw materials might not be readily available in the required quantity with the contract manufacturer, which can further delay the turnaround time.

 During fermentation, all the nutrients and equipment are sterilized to eliminate any unwanted and accidental contamination.
 The strain is added to the media in a huge tank.
 The strain multiplies in the nutritious and warm ingredient bath until it reaches the desired count (CFU – Colony-forming Units).
 During this process, metabolites are also formed, which is the by-product of the bacteria's metabolism of the nutrients.